medikoo/tad/README.md

 <a name="usage-file-management" />
 ### File management

-Keep your code in _lib_ folder and tests in _test_ folder.
-For each file in in _lib_ folder have corresponding test file in _test_ folder.
+Keep your tests in _test_ folder.
+For each file in in main folder have corresponding test file in _test_ folder.

 <a name="usage-test-files" />
 ### Test files